List of Muslim Other Backward Classes communities in India: Central list

-13 The Lohar are partly Muslim.

-14 The Bagwan are Muslim Mali, while the Rayeen or Kunjra are entirely Muslim.

-15 The Merat and Cheetahs are Muslims.

-16 The Nai are partly Muslim.

-17 Only Muslim Mochis are in the OBC list; the Hindu section have Scheduled Caste status.

-18 Only Muslim Dhobis are in the OBC list; the Hindu section have Scheduled Caste status.

 Explanation: In the above list for the State of Rajasthan, all castes, which are known by the name of their respective traditional hereditary occupations and whose members follow different religions, include all members of those castes, irrespective of whether they follow the Hindu religion or Islam or any other religion (Vide Resolution No. 12011/4/2002-BCC dt.
 19 June 2003).

 State list

 This is a list of Muslim communities accorded OBC status by the state government of Rajasthan, India.